manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/development-methodology/readme.md

 ## Area Paths

-I like to have the following area paths defined, with adaptations for a team and/or project as needed:
+I like to have the following area paths (or tags) defined, with adaptations for a team and/or project as needed:

 - Core
 - CI-CD